MohitShridhar/genima/README.md

 ### [Generative Image as Action Models](https://genima-robot.github.io)
 [Mohit Shridhar*](https://mohitshridhar.com/), [Yat Long (Richie) Lo*](https://richielo.github.io/), [Stephen James](https://stepjam.github.io/)
-Dyson Robot Learning Lab

 Genima fine-tunes Stable Diffusion to draw joint-actions on RGB observations.

 ![](media/teaser_v1.gif)

 This repo is for reproducing the RLBench results from the paper.
 For the latest updates, see: [genima-robot.github.io](https://genima-robot.github.io).

-*Note: This is not an official Dyson product.*

 :warning: Warning: The code release is in flux, so some things might be broken.